 We have temporarily suspended our online appointment booking facility.
-This is to protect patients and staff from COVID19 and to help us better manage and/or signpost to other services in order to relieve the high demand for appointments.
+This is to help us better manage and/or signpost to other services in order to relieve the high demand for appointments.
 To contact the practice, use eConsult, or telephone us on 023 9285 1199.

 - Most appointment requests will be triaged by a clinician by telephone or eConsult before any decision can be made regarding attending the surgery

 - DO NOT bring urine/faecal/skin/nail samples to the Practice unless we ask you to do so